spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/tutorial-porting-guide.md

 You need to generate [schema]({{urlRoot}}/content/spatialos-concepts/schema) and generate a [snapshot]({{urlRoot}}/content/spatialos-concepts/generating-a-snapshot) before you start your deployment.
 To do this:

 1. In the Unreal Editor, on the GDK toolbar, open the **Schema** drop-down menu and select **Schema (Full Scan)**. <br/>
-     **Note:** You only have to run a full scan the first time you generate schema for a project.
-Perform any subsequent schema generation by selecting **Schema** on the GDK toolbar.
        ![Toolbar]({{assetRoot}}assets/screen-grabs/toolbar/schema-button-full-scan.png)<br/>
      _Image: On the GDK toolbar in the Unreal Editor, select **Schema (Full Scan)**_<br/>
 1. Select **Snapshot** to generate a snapshot.<br/>